Artists' Views on Robotics Involvement in Painting Productions: Related Works

 \subsection{Human-Human Artistic Collaboration}

 Collaborative painting between humans offers a rich context to explore social dynamics, such as co-presence, mutual adaptation, and interpersonal synchrony.
 Prior work has shown that such interactions are often experienced as fluid, dialogic, and emotionally engaging, supported by verbal and non-verbal coordination~\cite{ rabinowitch2017synchronized}.
 Abraham et al.~\cite{abraham2023painting} extended this understanding by demonstrating that even in the absence of rhythmic structure, visual coordination during joint painting can foster perceptions of harmony, empathy, and mutual understanding.
-Their findings highlight how co-creation in the visual arts can function as a powerful social signal, shaping how collaborators perceive one another and their shared work.
 This body of work provides a valuable foundation for interpreting how artists in our study experienced human collaboration.
+Prior work on human–human artistic collaboration highlights features such as mutual adaptation, interpersonal synchrony, and continuous negotiation.
+An open question is whether—and in what form—these features may also emerge when artists collaborate with a robot.